knobs-dials/pg_sizes/README.md

 Proof of concept version, contains various hardcoded assumptions, and assume I have misread documentation and that various sizes are inaccurate.
 I need to read up.

+Needs access to each database; currently assumes we're the admin.
+Related to:

 You're running someone else's code on your database.

 # TODO

+More sanitizing, there's a little nasty code in there.

 Since this has code that matches filenames to relations, I could do a 'forced indices warming' or such.